rimaz523/rimaz-website/Readme.md

 ## Description

-This is the repo for my dev website.
+This is the repo for my dev website https://rimaz.dev.

 ## Technologies & Tools used in the web application include: